Alyth: History and archaeology

 Alyth's Pack Bridge (intended to carry packhorses loaded with sidebags or panniers across the burn) is one of the oldest masonry bridges in Scotland and is shown on maps as far back as 1600.

-During the years of civil and religious conflict in the mid-17th century, the town was the scene of a dramatic incident known as the ‘Onfall of Alyth’ (28 August 1651).
+During the Anglo-Scottish war (1650–1652), part of the War of the Three Kingdoms, the town was the scene of a dramatic incident known as the ‘Onfall of Alyth’ (28 August 1651).
 The town had been chosen as the rendezvous for the Committee of Estates, effectively the Scottish government at that time, to organise resistance to the English Parliamentarian invasion forces under General Monck, then besieging Dundee.
 The committee was betrayed and surprised by a force of Parliamentarian cavalry, and in the fighting that ensued the Earl of Leven (commander of the Scottish forces), the Earl of Crawford, the Earl Marischal, Lord Nairne and other prominent persons, including the Minister of Alyth, Rev. John Rattray, were captured and sent to the Tower of London.
-This event temporarily extinguished the Scottish Government of the time.
+This event temporarily extinguished the Scottish government of the time.

 Next to the Pack Bridge, on Pitnacree Street, is the site of one of the town's two textile mills.
 In the 18th century, Alyth became heavily involved in flax processing for the linen textile industry, and spinning and especially hand-loom weaving dominated local employment.